HomeGlossary › Graphite

 Scent Evolution

 When experienced in a fragrance, graphite does not dominate; rather, it enhances and complements other elements.
 Its quality allows it to blend smoothly with woody accords, such as cedar or sandalwood, while also grounding lighter notes like citrus or florals.
-The result is a structured balance that evokes a sense of nature's raw beauty and complexity.
+The result is a structured balance that carries a sense of nature's raw beauty and complexity.

 Signature Accords